Nadi-System/nadi-book/src/intro/network-func.md

 ```

 <div class="warning">
 The examples below use the graphviz plugin.
 Make sure you have it loaded.
-Refer to the plugins section to learn how to load the plugins in to the Nadi System.
+Refer to the plugins section to learn how to load the plugins in to the NADI System.
 </div>

 For example following network function takes file path as input to save the network in graphviz format: